Palibrix/Bavovniatko/README.md

 ## `Anonymous`

 1. As an `Anonymous`, I can use public API or website to retrieve detailed information about any Part or Drone in the database
-2. As an `Anonymous`, I can use public API or website to retrieve list of Parts or Drones in the database
+2. As an `Anonymous`, I can use public API or website to retrieve a list of Parts or Drones in the database
-3. As an `Anonymous`, I can use public API or website to retrieve list of Parts or Drones in the database, filtered by category or category-specific values
+3. As an `Anonymous`, I can use public API or website to retrieve a list of Parts or Drones in the database, filtered by category or category-specific values
-4. As an `Anonymous`, I can use public API or website to search for Part or Drone and retrieve list of results
+4. As an `Anonymous`, I can use public API or website to search for Part or Drone and retrieve a list of results

 ## `Administrator`